10:00 AM - 5:00 PM (IST)

 Gratitude-Based Participation

-At INDICA, learning is guided by gratitude rather than transactions.
-This Master Class is offered in a spirit of reverence for the wisdom we have inherited and for those who choose to engage with it sincerely.
-There is no fixed fee.
+At INDICA, learning is anchored in gratitude, not transaction.
+This Master Class is offered in reverence to the knowledge we have inherited and to those who choose to engage with it sincerely.
+We follow a Gratitude Model of participation, which invites engagement rooted in intention, not obligation.

 Schedule